SBriscoe2/testConnection/README.md

 Test signing to secondary addy commited 8

-Test signing to secondary addy commit 9
+Test signing to secondary addy commit 9 not working

+Test signing to secondary addy commit 10